skulpt/skulpt/HACKING.rst

 Skulpt is a pretty complex system, and there is very little documentation about the core concepts in skulpt.
 This document is an attempt to create document answers to important questions developers might have who want to start hacking on skulpt.

-I started this document in response to issue #182.
+I started this document in response to issue #182 (thanks @mseddon).
 Please check that issue and feel free to contribute to the discussion there.

 The Source
 ----------

 The src directory contains the javascript that implements skulpt as well as parts of the standard library.  library modules are in src/lib.
 The source files could roughly be divided into two pieces.
 The compiler and the runtime.
-The compiler files are:  ``abstract.js, ast.js, parser.js, symtable.js, compile.js, and tokenize.js``  The compiler part of skulpt reads python code and generates a Javascript program.
+The compiler files are:  ``ast.js, parser.js, symtable.js, compile.js, and tokenize.js``  The compiler part of skulpt reads python code and generates a Javascript program.
 If you want to change the syntax of Python these are the files to look at.
 The syntax used in skulpt is taken right from the Python 2.6.5 distribution.

 When you run the program in the browser the javascript part is 'evaled' by javascript.
 The runtime files roughly correspond to all of the major object types in Python plus builtins:

+* abstract.js  -- contains lots of abstract function defs
 * biginteger.js  -- implements Python's long integer type
 * bool.js
 * builtin.js  -- builtin functions: range, min, max, etc. are defined here